Kairotic/liveloom/paper/paper.md

 suggestion being that it is one likely to be favoured by girls, but discouraged by instructors in favour of more fixed design processes.

-@Armitage2018 brings together female perspectives on live coding in the Algorave scene, relating one interviewee's experience of live coding "... as a way of working through their daily life, adding structures to it and providing functions for being.
-These lived patterns merge with their daydreams and expressions of colour and geometry to form her live coded visuals."
-(Armitage, xxx, p.
-39).
+@armitage_spaces_2018 brings together female perspectives on live coding in the Algorave scene, relating one interviewee's experience of live coding "... as a way of working through their daily life, adding structures to it and providing functions for being.
+These lived patterns merge with their daydreams and expressions of colour and geometry to form her live coded visuals." [@armitage_spaces_2018, p.
+39].
 This again evokes Turkle and Papert's bricoleur, and indeed the social and intellectual function of weaving in building a personal cosmos.^[https://penelope.hypotheses.org/1400]